Ammar022/Ammar022/README.md

 <h1 align="center">Hey there!
 I'm Ammar Azam 👋 </h1>
 <h3> About Me: </h3><br>
--Software Engineer at Datum Brain.
+-Software Engineer at Datum Brain.<br>
--Exploring new technologies and developing software solutions and quick hacks.
+-Exploring new technologies and developing software solutions and quick hacks.<br>
--I’m currently working on backend as Golang Developer.
+-I’m currently working on backend as Golang Developer.<br>
--Learning more about Backend Development.
+-Learning more about Backend Development.<br>
--Pursuing Competitive Programming as hobbies/side hustles.
+-Pursuing Competitive Programming as hobbies/side hustles. <br>

 <!--
 **Ammar022/Ammar022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.